zifeng175mo/dynamo/README.md

 2. `TENSORRTLLM` which includes our TRT-LLM backend
 3. `VLLM` which includes our VLLM backend

-For example, if you want to build a container for the `VLLM` backend you can run
+For example, if you want to build a container for the `STANDARD` backends you can run

-`./container/build.sh --framework VLLM`
+`./container/build.sh`

 Please see the instructions in the corresponding example for specific build instructions.